 Since inception, the Company's activities have consisted primarily of performing research and development to advance its product candidates.
 The Company is still in the development phase and has not been marketing any developed products to-date.
-Through June 30, 2020, the Company has funded its operations with proceeds from sales of redeemable convertible preferred stock, collaboration and licensing agreements, grants and borrowings under various agreements with foreign public funding agencies.
-Since inception, the Company has incurred recurring losses, including a net loss of \$12.4 million for the six months ended June 30, 2020.
-As of June 30, 2020, the Company had an accumulated deficit of \$48.3 million.
+Since inception, the Company has incurred recurring losses, including a net loss of \$23.1 million for the nine months ended September 30, 2020.
+As of September 30, 2020, the Company had an accumulated deficit of \$59.0 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
-On July 28, 2020, the Company closed its initial public offering, or IPO, which generated net proceeds of \$184.0 million, and on August 5, 2020, the underwriters purchased 1,505,359 additional shares of common stock under their option for net proceeds of \$26.6 million after deducting underwriting discounts and commissions (see Note 12).
-As of September 1, 2020, the issuance date of the condensed consolidated financial statements for the six months ended June 30, 2020, the Company expected that its cash would be sufficient to fund its operating expenses, capital expenditure requirements and debt service payments through at least 12 months from the issuance date of the condensed consolidated financial statements.
+As of November 12, 2020, the issuance date of the condensed consolidated financial statements for the nine months ended September 30, 2020, the Company expected that its cash and cash equivalents would be sufficient to fund its operating expenses, capital expenditure requirements and debt service payments through at least 12 months from the issuance date of the condensed consolidated financial statements.

-The Company will seek additional funding in order to reach its development and commercialization objectives.
-The Company will seek funds either through public debt or equity offerings or further private equity financings, debt financings, collaborations, strategic alliances and marketing, distribution or licensing arrangements.
+The Company may seek additional funding in order to reach its development and commercialization objectives.
 The Company may not be able to obtain funding on acceptable terms, or at all, and the Company may not be able to enter into collaborations or other arrangements.
 The terms of any funding may adversely affect the holdings or the rights of the Company's stockholders.
 If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which could adversely affect its business prospects.